-Oxford + Harry Potter = are you ready for an adventure?
+Oxford + Harry Potter = the ultimate adventure.
+Don’t believe us?
 Get your wands out and bring your broomsticks – we’re going to explore this magical city on a self-guided Harry Potter tour of Oxford.

-If you asked me to name two of my very favourite things I can hand on heart say that Oxford and Harry Potter would be my picks.
+If you asked us to name two of our very favourite things, we can hand on heart say that Oxford and Harry Potter would be our picks.

 First Up Was Harry Potter Filmed in Oxford?